Blod722/Gary-Bot/README.md

 # Licensing
 Although the bot is Open Source, I do request that you don't recopy the code in its entirety.
 I have no issue with you using bits and pieces for your own projects.

+# Credits
+Blod#6563 - Coding.
+Bmulley#4379 - Hosting and coding the bot.
+BzzLghtyr#0001 - Memes and Gary Weather, along with other important code. pw8164#8056 - Coding
+Mainframe#4083 - Coding